htaschne/hz/README.md

 # HZ

-**HZ** is a simple macOS application built with Swift 6.1 that demonstrates how to compress and decompress files using the [https://en.wikipedia.org/wiki/Huffman_coding](Huffman Coding algorithm).
+**HZ** is a simple macOS application built with Swift 6.1 that demonstrates how to compress and decompress files using the (https://en.wikipedia.org/wiki/Huffman_coding)[Huffman Coding algorithm].

 ## ⚠️ Disclaimer
 This project is provided for educational purposes only.
 It is not optimized for performance or real-world use.
 Use at your own risk.